 Reading Room Policies

-Thank you for helping us create a safe learning environment for everyone while supporting our efforts to preserve the library collections for future generations.
+Thank you for helping us in our efforts to preserve the library collections for future generations.

 We encourage you to Contact a Librarian if you have any questions about the policies and rules below.

 The Newberry has two main reading rooms: the General Collections Regenstein Reading Room (second floor), and the Roger and Julie Baskes Department of Special Collections (fourth floor).
 The Blatchford Reference and Bibliographical Center is located on the third floor.
 Unless otherwise noted, the following rules apply to all three areas.
-Please also be aware of the Newberry’s general Rules of Conduct.
 For security and conservation purposes, certain items are not allowed in the reading rooms: